lcapatina/eks-mlhub-demo/README.md

 ```
 - go into the folder: `cd provision-pypi`
 - initialize the terraform working directory: `terraform init`
-- deploy the pypi server together with its associated k8s secret and configMap as well as the sevice to make it accessible: `terraform apply`
+- deploy the pypi server together with its associated k8s secret and configMap as well as theload balancer service to make it publicly accessible: `terraform apply`

 The output will publish the url on which the PyPi server is available.
 Open it in a browser and you'll se the UI of the PyPi server.

 ## Provisioning MLHub

-MLHub is a platform based on JupyerHub allowing to create workspaces adapted to data science needs.
+MLHub is a platform based on JupyerHub allowing creating workspaces adapted to data science needs.
 A full description of the project can be found [here](https://github.com/ml-tooling/ml-hub).
 For this demo, we use a release present on the github page which contains the helm charts needed for provisioning.

 Prerequisites:
 - the same profile needs to exist (`kube_admin`)